Luojik/asteroids_game/README.md

-# LIFAMI_projet
+# LIFAMI_project

-Projet de fin de semestre en LIFAMI.
+End of semester project in LIFAMI.

 ---